traefik/traefik/docs/toml.md

 # Domains list
 # You can provide SANs (alternative domains) to each main domain
+# All domains must have A/AAAA records pointing to Traefik
 # WARNING, Take note that Let's Encrypt have rate limiting: https://community.letsencrypt.org/t/quick-start-guide/1631
 # Each domain & SANs will lead to a certificate request.
 #